 If muscle growth (hypertrophy) is your primary training goal, how important is it to vary?
-Do you have to ‘surprise’, or even ‘shock’ your muscles over and over again?
+Do you have to ‘shock’ your muscles over and over again?

 1. Variation is subordinate to specificity and overload in training theory.
-This means that with a number of fixed exercises, rep ranges and other training parameters – in the service of your training goal – you try to make progress over a longer period of time and in this way create overload.
+This means that you try to make progress over a longer period of time with a number of fixed exercises, rep ranges and other training parameters – in service of your training goal.

-2. Varying only becomes important when your body – despite overload – has become somewhat accustomed to certain training stimuli: training staleness.
-In intermediate and advanced bodybuilders, this steeless often occurs after a few mesocycles, so after roughly three or four months.
+2. Varying only becomes important when your body has become somewhat accustomed to certain training stimuli, making it more difficult to create overload: training staleness.
+In intermediate and advanced bodybuilders, this staleness often occurs after a few mesocycles, so after roughly three or four months.

 3. Nevertheless, only vary if you are sure that you are using an adequate training volume and that your recovery is in order.